 If a dentist is approaching retirement, DSOs provide several benefits over selling to an individual buyer.
 Not only are DSOs willing to pay more than private buyers, but they cash out with a higher evaluation and allow dentists to work the same or reduced schedules after the sale.
 This expedites their transition time while removing some of the unknowns from retirement planning.

 However, DSOs aren’t just beneficial for dentists on the cusp of retirement.
 Those between the ages of 40 and 60 who plan to practise for another 15-20+ years can sell their practise to a DSO and reap the benefits.
 For example, we worked with a doctor who was in his late 40s and planned to continue practicing dentistry for another 15+ years.
 Although he was a great clinician, he was not business-savvy.
 He was looking for a DSO to handle the business side of things.

 It is important to note that there are also some cons attached to these types of arrangements.
 Not all DSOs are well-managed and operated, meaning the clinics that contract with them will not see lower costs or increased efficiency.
 One of the biggest disadvantages of selling to a DSO is the change in autonomy.
 When you sell, you are no longer the employer, you are the employee.
 Consistent with this, some DSOs have been known to pressure dentists to work more than necessary.

-For these reasons, it is critical for a dentist to know how the new restrictions, calculations, or budgets will affect their practice after the acquisition.
+For these reasons, it is critical for a dentist to know how the new restrictions, calculations, or budgets will affect their practise after the acquisition.
 (This will be discussed further in Part 3 of this series.)
-Understanding these and other differences in a DSO sale versus a “traditional” dental practice sale will prepare dentists to hold the DSO accountable.
+Understanding these and other differences in a DSO sale versus a “traditional” dental practise sale will prepare dentists to hold the DSO accountable.